CJZbeastmode/DappInsurance-Contract/README.md

 2, Working with Contract
 Change the code in /scripts/workstation.py<br />
 There are three functions available for this smart contract:<br />
 getFunds(): Returns uint256.
 Get the current balance of the contract.
-Only Owners have access to this function. fund(uint256 _amount): Transfer _amount amount to the smart contract. withdraw(address payable _address, uint256 _amount): Withdraw the compensation fee and send it to affiliated users.
-Only Owners have access to this function.
+Only Owners have access to this function.<br />
+fund(uint256 _amount): Transfer _amount amount to the smart contract.<br />
+withdraw(address payable _address, uint256 _amount): Withdraw the compensation fee and send it to affiliated users.
+Only Owners have access to this function.<br />